tuumaan/devops-andersen/README.md

 # devops-andersen
-This branch is for my participation in DevOps Course from Andersen (June-July 2021)
+This repository is for my participation in DevOps Course from Andersen (June-July 2021)